 - Keep a Consistent Bedtime Routine: Ideally, a bedtime routine helps you wind down so that your body is ready to fall asleep.
 Your routine might include relaxing activities such as taking a warm bath, reading, or meditating.

-- Stick to a Consistent Sleep Schedule: Try to go to sleep and wake up at the same time each, even on the weekends.
+- Stick to a Consistent Sleep Schedule: Try to go to sleep and wake up at the same time, even on the weekends.

 - Avoid Screens Before Bedtime: Screen use can keep you awake longer than you intend.
 In the hours before bedtime, avoid TVs, phones, video game consoles, and other electronics.
 These devices emit blue light that suppresses melatonin, a hormone necessary for initiating sleep.